Canonical-AI-Inc/canonical/demo/README.md

-## Learn More
+## Your Turn

-For more information about the Canonical AI LLM Cache, visit us [here!](https://canonical.chat/) Or [email us](mailto:hello@canonical.chat) for an API key for your project!
+To try out the Canonical AI Conversational LLM Cache, visit our website to get an API key [here!](https://canonical.chat/)

+Or [email us](mailto:hello@canonical.chat) if you'd like to talk about LLM caching!
 We'd love to hear from you!